6th Grade

 with Rabbi Levy

-9th graders study Comparative Judaism and Religions.
-We will discuss Orthodox, Reform, Conservative, and Reconstructionist Judaism during the first semester.
-Second semester, we will look at other religions such as Christianity, Islam, and Hinduism.
-This will be an exciting class with occasional guest speakers and/or field trips!
-Rabbi Levy adapts her curriculum every year based on her students' needs.
+The main topic of study for 9th graders is Comparative Judaism and Religions.
+This is be an exciting class with occasional guest speakers and/or field trips!
+Rabbi Levy adapts other class topics every year based on her students' needs.

 10th Grade (Confirmation)